Tearing Up the Album Chart

 Tearing Up the Album Chart is an album by the band Go-Kart Mozart.
 It was released in 2005 on West Midland's Records, a subsidiary of Cherry Red.
 It was former Felt and Denim frontman Lawrence's second album under the alias Go Kart Mozart.
 Tracks 5, 8, 9 and 12 were originally recorded for the unreleased Denim album Denim Take Over.

 In 2019, Lawrence announced his dissatisfaction with the album, stating it was a collection of demos that were issued during a rough period in his life, and that he plans to remix and re-record the album under the title Renovating The Album Charts.
-The title of the album was later changed to Tower Block in a Jam Jar, and is set for release October 2025.
+The title of the album was later changed to Tower Block in a Jam Jar, and was released in October 2025.